When to use C and when to use Python

 To achieve the same thing in C you would need:

-1. A bigint library
+1. A big decimal library

-2. A bigint -> string conversion function
+2. A big decimal to string conversion function

 3. Use manual memory allocation